Malin, Oregon

 Malin is a city in Klamath County, Oregon, United States.
 The population was 805 at the 2010 census.

 History

-According to Lewis A. McArthur, Malin was settled September 30, 1909, on land that was formerly at the bottom of Tule Lake by 65 Bohemian families who named the new town for the Czech town Malin, now part of Kutná Hora.
+According to Lewis A. McArthur, Malin was settled September 30, 1909, on land that was formerly at the bottom of Tule Lake by 65 Bohemian families who named the new town for the Czech town Malín, now part of Kutná Hora.
 The settlers had found a large horseradish, and Malin is famous for that plant.
 McArthur also alludes to the discovery of fossils near Malin in 1925.
 Many surviving descendants of these original Czech families still call Malin home and maintain family farms.

 Geography

 Malin is at an elevation of 4062 ft in southern Klamath County near the Oregon–California border.
 It is along a spur of Oregon Route 39, southeast of Klamath Falls, east of Merrill, and northeast of Tulelake.
 Lava Beds National Monument is to the south, nearby in California.
 By highway, the city is 30 mi from Klamath Falls and 309 mi from Portland.

 According to the United States Census Bureau, the city has a total area of 0.50 sqmi, all of it land.